When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Some researchers have proposed that sleep apnea headaches might be associated with hypoxemia, which is when the oxygen levels in your blood fall below normal levels.
 The lapses in breathing that characterize sleep apnea can cause lower blood oxygen levels during sleep.
 This allows less oxygen to reach the brain and causes carbon dioxide to accumulate in the bloodstream, whereby blood vessels in the brain expand.
 As the pressure from that expansion builds up, it may develop into a sleep apnea headache and cause pain.

 However, subsequent research has found that people with OSA who experience sleep apnea headaches have similar oxygen levels and experience more or less the same number of lapses in breathing compared to people with OSA who do not have sleep apnea headaches.
-So, while hypoxemia may contribute to some morning headaches, there must be another cause for sleep apnea headaches.
+So, while hypoxemia may contribute to some morning headaches, there may be another cause for sleep apnea headaches.

 The breathing disruptions caused by OSA interrupt a person’s sleep, which can increase a person’s risk of hypertension and cardiovascular disease in the long term.
 These sleep disruptions may also play a role in whether you wake up with a morning headache.